minitauros/go-concurrency-training/course/6_graceful_shutdown/README.md

 ## Task

-Make sure that as soon as `shutDown()` returns, all work has finished executing.
+Make sure that all work has finished executing before a call to `shutDown()` returns.
 You can modify all the functions in graceful_shutdown.go, but please do not rename them, as the test relies on them existing.

 Reading from a channel is done as follows: